 – Now you must add salt and pepper (not later because the potatoes wont take up the salt anymore).
 Calculate 1 teaspoon salt for 1kg potato.

 – Adding eggs: The dish will become more mushy when adding NO eggs.
 You would add eggs if you want the dish dry.
-Mix in the eggs with 2 tablespoons flour.
+Mix in the eggs with 2 tablespoons of flour.

 – Rub the inside of the form with lard, add a bit of oil.
-You can layer the inside of the pot with the Speck (bacon) but you don’t have to.
+Alternatively you can layer the inside of the pot with the Speck (bacon).

 – Place the sausages in the middle, or mix in the sliced sausages.

-– Bake it for at least 2 hours in the oven (220 degrees or 425 F); increase the temperature a bit for the last 20 minutes to get a nice crust.
+– Cook for 1-1.5 hours in the oven (180 degrees or 360 F); increase the temperature a bit for the last 15 minutes to get a nice crust.

-– Serve it with apple sauce or with a mixed green salad – endive would be a good choice.
+– Serve with apple sauce or with a mixed green salad – endive salad would be a good choice.

 They show a video here how to make the dish but it is in German.